r2bapps/TaskManager/README.md

 Description
 ===========
 It used Java thread pool execution, future tasks and more.
 It is quite simple and robust, perfect to replace Android AsyncTask when you do not need to come back to main thread.
+Or replace thread executions.
+It uses observer/observable pattern to callback when sync task finished.